nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 41. Use command `cd client` followed by `npm start` to make sure that this works, and that you can see `localhost:3000` in your browser.

 42. Shut down the server for now using `ctrl + c`.
-Use command `npm install react-router-dom axios dotenv` and once it's done, start the server back up with `npm run dev`
+Use command `npm install react-router-dom axios` and once it's done, start the server back up with `npm run dev`

 We're going to be using `react-router-dom` to manage front-end URL changes